 Now, I’m not saying Palazzo Vecchio is not worth it – don’t get me wrong.
 The palace is everything like you’d imagine it, straight out of Dan Brown’s Inferno (I love that book!).
 The paintings on the ceiling and the huge masterpieces on the wall, where you’ll look for “Cerca Trova”, just like Robert Langdon did, are truly breathtaking.
 However, the true off the beaten path thing to see here is the Secret Tour, see below!

-* Hidden Gem To See Instead –> Secret Passages Tour
+* Hidden Gem in Florence To See Instead –> Secret Passages Tour

 Entrance fee: 15 EUR